-- How does Indiana compare to other states in the suffrage movement? - Research voter turnout rates in Indiana and compare to the rest of the US.
+- How does Indiana compare to other states in the suffrage movement?

+- Research voter turnout rates in Indiana and compare to the rest of the US.
 Share this information with your troop or other group of interested individuals as a graph.
-Compare women's and men's voter turnout ratios.
-What patterns do you see? - Visit the Indiana Historical Society's Madame C. J. Walker exhibit.
-What surprised you the most?
-What were her contributions to the women's suffrage movement?
-In what ways does her legacy impact Indiana today?
+Compare Male to Female voter turnout ratios.
+What patterns do you see?

+- Visit the Indiana Historical Society's

+Madame C. J. Walker exhibit.
+What

+surprised you the most?
+What were her

+contributions to the women's suffrage

+movement?
+In what ways does her legacy

+impact Indiana today?